larkiny/nodekit/docs/src/content/docs/guides/bootstrap.md

 ---
 title: Bootstrapping the Algorand node
 description: Installing and bootstrapping the Algorand node
+sidebar:
+  order: 20
 ---

 ## How to start the process

-The bootstrap process is automatically started after following the [nodekit installation instructions](/guides/10-getting-started), but it can also be triggered manually by running this command:
+The bootstrap process is automatically started after following the [NodeKit installation instructions](/guides/getting-started), but it can also be triggered manually by running this command:

 ```bash
 ./nodekit bootstrap